gpimblott/dh11_library/readme.txt

 -------------

-The libary is simple to use
+Simple example of how to use the library ...

 #include <dht.h>